nietoperz809/JForth/readme.md

 MORSETXT        -- translate to Morse alphabet
 MSAVE           -- save global array to file
 MSG             -- Show message box
-NAMEBLOB        -- rename existing blob
+MYFRACTION      -- Create a MyFraction from 2 Numbers NAMEBLOB        -- rename existing blob
 NIP             -- same as swap+drop
 NOT             -- Gives 0 if TOS is not 0, otherwise 1